Slimerblue22/Snake/README.md

   - `/snakegame color`: Choose and save your snake's color.
   - `/snakegame highscore`: Reveals your highest score.
   - `/snakegame leaderboard`: Compares your score with other players on the leaderboard.
+  - `/snakegame music`: Toggles your music on or off.

 ## Data Collection via bStats